 How EU Regulation Will Transform Data Handling for Marketers

-With new EU General Data Protection Regulation (EU GDPR) legislation having been accepted in April 2016, it’s time for marketers to take action in preparation for the changes which come into full force from 2018.
+With the text for new EU General Data Protection Regulation (EU GDPR) legislation agreed, it’s time for marketers to take action in preparation for the changes.

 Affecting businesses that trade within the EU, the new regulation promises better protection of personal and private data by enforcing stricter usage guidelines.
 For those falling foul of the regulation, fines of up to €20m or 4% of a company’s global revenue are on the cards.

 Much of what we see in the new regulation represents a progression of existing rights and obligations which EU GDPR aims to formalise.

 The EU Data Protection Directive, put in place during the internet’s infancy in 1995, can be recognised as the first data protection regulation to be drafted in the digital age.